St. Brandon: Reefs

+Molluscs

+Among molluscs found in Saint Brandon, Ophioglossolambis violacea is famous for its violet hue.
+It is a very rare species of large sea snail (a marine gastropod mollusc in the Strombidae family) endemic to Saint Brandon.
+It is on the International Union for Conservation of Nature (IUCN) Red List of Threatened Species, also known as the IUCN Red List or Red Data Book, founded in 1964, which is an inventory of the global conservation status and extinction risk of biological species.
+Below is a selection of other molluscs from Saint Brandon.

 History

-The atoll was probably discovered in 975 A.D. by Arabian sailors along with Dina Arobi ("Abandoned Island"), now known as the island of Mauritius.
-It can also be found listed as Baixos on the 1502 Cantino Planisphere map.
+Because all Portuguese maps of discovery were destroyed by the 1 November 1755 Lisbon Earthquake, there is no way of knowing for certain, but hearsay suggests that Saint Brandon was discovered around 975 A.D. by Arabian sailors along with Dina Arobi ("Abandoned Island"), now known as the island of Mauritius.
+It can also be found listed as Baixos on the 1502 Cantino Planisphere map, which was an illegal copy of a Portuguese map that documented the Arab discoveries and was smuggled to Italy and, for this reason, survived.

-It was named in 1506 by Portuguese sailors who went ashore for provisioning on their way to India.
+It was named Cargados Carajos in 1506 by Portuguese sailors who went ashore for provisioning after having been blown off course from their attempted passage through the Mozambique Channel (the shortest and safest route) on their way to India.
 Pirates and French corsairs have also used the islands as a refuge.

 In 1598, the Dutch occupied the islands.

 On 12 February 1662, the East India Ship Arnhem ran aground on the Saint Brandon Rocks.
 Volkert Evertsz, the captain, and other survivors of the wreck survived by piloting a small boat to Mauritius, and are thought to have been the last humans to see living dodos.
 They survived the three months until their rescue by hunting "goats, birds, tortoises and pigs".
 Evertsz was rescued by the English ship Truroe in May 1662.
 Seven of the survivors chose not to return with the first rescue ship.

 Mauritius and its associated islands were colonised by the French some time around 1715, granted by the King of France to the Compagnie des Indes in 1726 but retroceded to the French Crown in 1765.
 Saint Brandon was referred to as Cargados in Samuel Dunn's world map of 1794.